SVGator/SDK/README.md

 **Attention**: Your Secret Key must not be included in any requests, neither be present on Front-End.

-Creating an application on fly is also possible using ["app_id=dynamic"](#@TODO:add-link), yet this feature comes with restrictions.
+Creating an application on fly is also possible using ["appId=dynamic"](#dynamic-app-creation), yet this feature comes with restrictions.
 For a multi-user implementation follow the steps above instead.

 ## Fronend API
 We encourage to use SVGator's own [Frontend SDK](/SVGator/SDK/tree/master/svgator-frontend) (offered as a [CDN link](https://cdn.svgator.com/sdk/svgator-frontend.latest.js) with a [detailed example](/SVGator/SDK/blob/master/svgator-frontend/example.html) and as a [Node package](https://www.npmjs.com/package/@svgator/sdk-backend)) over own implementation of frontend API calls.